BindBC/bindbc-lua/README.md

 versions "LUA_51"
 ```

 With this example configuration, `luaSupport == LuaSupport.lua51`.
-If GLFW 5.1 is installed on the user's system, `loadLua` will return `LuaSupport.lua51`.
-If no compatible version of Lua is installed, `loadLua` will return `GLFWSupport.noLibrary`.
+If Lua 5.1 is installed on the user's system, `loadLua` will return `LuaSupport.lua51`.
+If no compatible version of Lua is installed, `loadLua` will return `LuaSupport.noLibrary`.
 The `bindbc-loader` always attempts to load shared libraries with a version number in the name.
 If the user attempts to load the Lua shared library via an alternative name, it is possible that the binding's configured version and the shared library's actual version do not match, in which case the return value will be `luaSupport.badLibrary`.

 The global property `loadedLuaVersion` is an alternative means of testing the result of `loadLua`.
 With other BindBC bindings, it is possible to load a lower version of a library than the one the binding was configured to load, in which case the global property will indicate the loaded version when the loader returns `badLibrary`.
 This is not possible in `bindbc-lua`. `loadedLuaVersion` is set to `luaSupport.noLibrary` before `loadLua` is called.
 When the function returns, `loadedLuaVersion` will be set to the same value as its return value.